50+ UK Business Insurance Statistics 2024

 UK business insurance market statistics

-The latest business insurance stats show that the UK insurance industry is the largest in Europe and the fourth largest in the world based on total premiums written.
+Based on total premiums written, the latest business insurance statistics found that the UK insurance industry is the largest in Europe, and the fourth largest in the world.

-In terms of business insurance claims, the Association of British Insurers (ABI) found that UK insurers pay out approximately £22 million per day, on average.
+A report from the Association of British Insurers (ABI) found that UK insurers pay out approximately £22 million per day on average for business insurance claims.

 Of this: